ku-plrg-classroom/docs/cose212/mini-python/README.md

 > ```scala
 > eval("1 + 2 * 3", debug = true)
 > ```
-> After implementing the `reduce` function, it will print the following:
+> After implementing the `step` function, it will print the following:
 > ```
 > --------------------------------------------------------------------------------
 > * env    :